 Highly motivated individuals serving in a range of positions at any type of organization, from shop-floor employees to executives

 Start this self-paced course at the beginning of any month you choose.
-Below are upcoming start dates and the associated payment deadlines.
+Payment will be needed two weeks before.

 Candidates are encouraged to take the exam 5 months after beginning the program and submit a project 9 months after the program start.

 At the very latest, the exam must be taken 9 months from course start, at which time access to the online course will be deactivated.
 Also, a project must be submitted within 12 months of the course start.
 Candidates must meet these requirements in order to be certified.